 3. Use Ctrl+X to cut the text or Ctrl+C to copy the text to the Clipboard.

-4. Position the insertion point at the place in your main document where you want the comment inserted.
+4. Either select the text to be replaced by what's in the Clipboard or position the insertion point at the place in your main document where you want the Clipboard text to be inserted.

 5. Press Ctrl+V to paste the text into the document.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (6036) applies to Microsoft Word 2007, 2010, 2013, and 2016.
+This tip (6036) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 You can find a version of this tip for the older menu interface of Word here: Pasting a Comment into Your Document.

 Author Bio